nisbeterik/udp-protocol-golang/README.md

 # udp-protocol-golang

-This repo is a UDP server written in Golang
+This repo is a UDP server written in Golang.
+The client sends a request to the server that returns the current time.

 ## Requirements
 - [Golang 1.22.1](https://go.dev/)